-Abutting the Rio Grande River and the U.S./Mexico Border, Big Bend National Park provides a treasure trove of camping options in West Texas.
+Abutting the Rio Grande River and the U.S./Mexico Border, Big Bend National Park provides great camping options in West Texas.

-The largest tent campground at Big Bend National Park, the Rio Grande Village Campground, features over 100 sites close to the river.
-Half of the sites at Rio Grande Village Campground are reservable ahead of time.
+The Rio Grande Village Campground is the largest tent campground at Big Bend National Park and has over 100 sites close to the river.
+Half of the sites at Rio Grande Village Campground can be reserved ahead of time.
 A camp store and shower facility are within walking distance of every campsite.

 Big Bend National Park encompasses over 800,000 acres.
 Visitors have several opportunities to primitive camp within this vast expanse of canyon landscapes.
 Backcountry campsites are accessible via backpacking, horse riding, river rafting, and off-road vehicle driving.
-Visitors need to obtain a permit before spending the night in Big Bend outside of developed campgrounds.
+Visitors must obtain a permit before spending the night in Big Bend outside developed campgrounds.

 Accommodation: Best Places to Stay near Big Bend National Park

 2. Guadalupe River State Park